ssmirr/appdev-chapters/loops.md

 What we've seen here is our very first **loop**; code that is executed multiple times.
 It could be an arbitrary number of times, perhaps even an infinite number of times if we aren't careful.

-## Some other techniques for looping
+## Blocks

-Fundamentally, all looping is implemented with `while`; but, this being Ruby, there are sorts of convenience methods on top to make it as easy as possible to create loops for various contexts.
+Fundamentally, all looping is implemented with `while`; but, this being Ruby, there are all sorts of convenience methods on top to make it as easy as possible to create loops for various contexts.
 For example, let's say I wanted to print

 ```
 "1 Mississippi"
 "2 Mississippi"